What Is the Foreign Housing Exclusion? A Guide for Expats

 - How to Claim the Foreign Housing Exclusion

 - Greenback Accountants Can Guide You Through Every Applicable Deduction and Exclusion

-The Foreign Housing Exclusion sometimes referred to as the Foreign Housing Allowance or Foreign Housing Deduction, is a lesser-known money saver that can help limit expats’ tax liability.
+The Foreign Housing Exclusion, sometimes referred to as the Foreign Housing Allowance or Foreign Housing Deduction, is a lesser-known money saver that can help limit expats’ tax liability.
 With appropriate preparation and a little foresight, this exclusion can increase the affordability of living overseas.
 And better yet, if you’re planning on using the Foreign Earned Income Exclusion (FEIE) as well, this deduction requires no extra paperwork.
 Learn what expats need to know to save money with the Foreign Housing Exclusion and Foreign housing deduction with Form 2555.

 The Foreign Housing Exclusion decreases an expat’s tax liability by allowing certain housing expenses to be deducted from taxable income.
 The IRS created it to offset the expenses that go hand-in-hand with living overseas.

-Generally, the foreign housing exclusion can be used for any expenses related to housing that are not paid using a US-based employer.
+Generally, the foreign housing exclusion can be used for many expenses related to housing that is not paid using a US-based employer.
 This includes rent, utilities, and repairs but does not include cable, phone, or domestic helper/servant costs.
 It also includes property insurance, small repairs you make that you are not reimbursed for, and parking fees near your home.